platformatic/ui-components/README.md

 ```

 ## Run demo
 The project uses Vite to build and run the dev server.
+It's already configured to build TailwindCSS file, located in `src/styles/main.css`

 ```
 $ npm run dev